jakehf90s/Topologic/README.md

 ### A note on MacOS build
 Libraries in MacOS can be shared or static.
 Static are the ones with .SO extension and the ones with .dylib are shared.

+deploy.py is included in case you encounter problems deploying to other machines, it will get all the dependencies list of the library and update the rpath to the current directory, and will copy those libraries to the directory where the library you give resides.
+This way, the built library will be self-contained and no longer need to use dependencies from system path.

+`python deploy.py /path/to/your/library.so`

+testRunCaptureLibsLoaded.sh will help you trace which libraries the python script loaded at runtime, and will create a file dyld.log.
+You first need to edit the variables inside, change the path for your topologic python test file, then make it executable(chmod +x testRunCaptureLibsLoaded.sh).
+Then run it:

+`./testRunCaptureLibsLoaded.sh`

 In order to inspect the dependencies of a library you can use the tool "otool" that is available on MacOS.

 For example:

 `otool -L topologic.cpython-310-darwin.so`

 will print
 	@loader_path/libTKOffset.7.7.dylib (compatibility version 7.7.0, current version 7.7.0)